storydocker/storydocker/package/storybook-setup/README.md

 ## Shared tests

 This package includes tests for the Storybook boilerplate stories.
-These Storybook interaction tests can be imported by your project to test the auto-installed boilerplate stories.
+These Storybook interaction tests can be imported by your project to test the auto-installed-by-storybook-cli boilerplate stories.

 See to article series [Sharing tests across UI components](https://dev.to/scottnath/series/22727) on dev.to for details.